eyalmolad/gotask.net/content/posts/2020-03-20-c-sharp-vsto-addin-sample-for-excel-word-power-point-outlook.md

   * ```ThisAddIn_Startup``` event handler will be called by the Excel application only once in the hosting application lifetime, during the application startup.
 This is the recommended place for initialization.
   * ```ThisAddIn_Shutdown``` event handler will be called by the application before it exits.
 Do your cleanups here.

   _Note: Outlook no longer raises this event.
-If you have code that must run when Outlook shuts down, see <a href="https://go.microsoft.com/fwlink/?LinkId=506785" target="_blank" rel="noopener noreferrer">this link</a>._
+If you have code that must run when Outlook shuts down, see [this link](https://go.microsoft.com/fwlink/?LinkId=506785).

 ```C#
 public partial class ThisAddIn